Medically Reviewed By

 - Chest wall

-- Nerves controlling the diaphragm
+- Nerves close to the lung and that control the diaphragm

 - Pericardium (lining around the heart)